jingjie00/utartemplate/README.md

-# Universiti Tunku Abdul Rahman (UTAR) Thesis or Dissertation Template
+# Universiti Tunku Abdul Rahman (UTAR)'s
+# Thesis or Dissertation Template

 A LaTeX template for preparing thesis or dissertation documents at Universiti Tunku Abdul Rahman (UTAR).